IBM/ibm-spectrum-scale-csi/SNAPSHOTS.md

    ```

 ### Create Volume from a source Snapshot
 Source snapshot should be in the same namespace as the volume being created.
 Volume capacity should be less than or equal to the source snapshot's restore size.
+Resultant PVC should contain data from snap1.

    ```
    apiVersion: v1